We talk about venture scale startups. But no one has defined it concisely.

 What is a venture scale startup?

-Venture scale startups have big total addressable markets, monopolistic endgames and high growth potential.
+Venture scale startups have big total addressable markets, monopolistic endgames, high growth potential and they are scalable.
 What does this mean?

 - Big TAM (Total Addressable Market) — These startups serve big markets.